cjewett1/cjewett1/README.md

 <h3>I'm a Junior Web Developer <img src="https://user-images.githubusercontent.com/83998647/229268354-3f8b0a6e-3f62-4c8e-9fda-7411f09baef8.png" alt="my-personal-logo" align="right"></h3>

 As an enthusiastic lover of all things computer-related, I have an insatiable curiosity when it comes to website development and the intricate mechanics of how it all fits together.
-There’s just something about the way that digital code can bring complex designs and ideas to life that never fails to capture my imagination.
+There’s just something about the way that coding can bring complex designs and ideas to life that never fails to capture my imagination.

 I'm also a resourceful individual who enjoys a challenge.
 I take pride in delivering high-quality work and prioritizing the users experience.
 With a strong sense of ownership and responsibility, I am always willing to go above and beyond.
 I may not know everything, and belive me, I dont, but I am always willing to put in the time to learn and adapt.
 I graduate from NAIT's Web Design and Development program in May and I am beyond excited to start my career in this wonderful industry.
 Thanks for stopping by!